mattbierner/blog.mattbierner.com/_posts/2014-11-03-stupid-template-tricks-the-life-comonadic.md

 };
 ```

 This approach is a bit more verbose, but may make interfaces more clear and explicit.
-It greatly benefits from the use of helper function that calls `fmap` by automatically wrapping the callee in a `Functor`.
+It greatly benefits from the use of a helper function that calls `fmap` by automatically wrapping the callee in a `Functor`.

 ``` cpp
 template <template<typename> class f, typename x>